Views over the magnificent The Pavilions Himalayas

 The restaurant is a highlight even for non-habiting guest, due to its countless local endorsements.

-Pavilion Himalayas can organise excursions, and sightseeing trips, and there are plenty to choose from.
+Pavilions Himalayas can organise excursions, and sightseeing trips, and there are plenty to choose from.

 From zip lining and bungee jumps to temples and boat trips, the area around Pokhara has a host of activities to suit different types of traveller.